Booker T (wrestler): Legacy

-Booker's 21 WCW titles render him the most decorated wrestler in the company's history.
-He was the first African American WCW World Television Champion.
-Harlem Heat were recognized by WWE as being – along with The Steiner Brothers – WCW's greatest ever tag team.
-Considering both Booker's WCW and WWF/E accolades, WWE recognizes him as one of the most decorated performers of all-time.
+Booker T's 21 WCW championships make him the most decorated wrestler in the company's history.
+He was the first African-American WCW World Television Champion.
+Harlem Heat were recognized by WWE as being, along with The Steiner Brothers, WCW's greatest tag team.
+Considering both Booker T's WCW and WWF/E accolades, WWE recognizes him as one of the most decorated performers of all time.

-With his fifth WCW Championship win (which occurred in the WWF), Booker T became the second African-American to win a world championship in WWF/E (after The Rock), and the first to be of non-mixed race.
-Booker was voted WWE's greatest World Heavyweight Champion in a 2013 viewer poll.
+With his fifth WCW Championship win (which occurred in the WWF), Booker T became the second African-American to win a world championship in WWF/E (after The Rock) and the first who was not mixed race.
+Booker T was voted WWE's greatest World Heavyweight Champion in a 2013 viewer poll.

 Other media

-In 2000, Booker appeared in the film Ready to Rumble, starring as himself.
-He has appeared in an episode of Charmed, called "Wrestling with Demons" alongside Buff Bagwell and Scott Steiner.
+In 2000, Booker appeared in the film Ready to Rumble as himself.
+He has appeared in an episode of Charmed called "Wrestling with Demons" alongside Buff Bagwell and Scott Steiner.
 In 2001, along with several other WWE wrestlers, Booker competed on an episode of The Weakest Link, being eliminated second from the show.
-He also has appeared on Comedy Central and MTV.
+He has also appeared on Comedy Central and MTV.